ALittlePatate/DevourClient/README.md

 # Discord server [here](https://discord.gg/2amMFvqjYd)

-# /!\ READ THIS
-This branch is no longer updated, the Halloween 2022 update made MelonLoader unsuable, the new version of the cheat is comming soon.

 # DevourClient

 I wasn't home for 2 days so i made that, i learnt a lot about C# programming and about Unity IL2CPP game hacking.